Dionysius Wielobycki: Life

-Immediately successful as a homeopath, in 1850 he took premises at 59 Queen Street, Edinburgh, one of the best addresses in the city, standing on a prominent corner.
-Sadly in 1852 Edinburgh medical society rallied against him and he and his brother Severin were stripped of their Licentiate.
+Immediately successful as a homeopath, in 1850 he took premises at 59 Queen Street, Edinburgh.
+However, in 1852, the Edinburgh medical society his and his brother Severin's Licentiate.

 He moved to a slightly smaller ground floor and basement house at 55 Queen Street in 1855.
 He appears to have had many affluent clients in Edinburgh's New Town and his stealing of wealthy clients from the Edinburgh medical establishment continued as a friction.

 In 1856 he was charged with forging the will of a patient and making himself the beneficiary.
 This concerned the Darling family of Portobello.
 Thomas Darling had left his estate to his sisters: Margaret and Isabella.
 Wiebolycki in conspiracy with Isabella forged a will of Margaret (who died a few months after Thomas).
 He had already got Isabella to leave her estate to him.
 The crime, whilst proven, was somewhat futile as Isabella would have inherited from Margaret with or without a will.
 The sum concerned was £1200.
 He was found guilty and sentenced to be transported to Australia for 14 years.
 Going into hiding in England he was apprehended on 28 November 1856.
 He spent time in various prisons: Wakefield Prison, Lewes Prison and the infamous Dartmoor Prison where he spent from July 1859 until February 1862.
 He was then released after appeal to the Old Bailey, his defence being led by the Dean of Faculty of Scotland himself.

 In 1862 he was living in Leicester and running a homeopathic clinic there on Granby Street.

 From 1871 until death he was living at 3 George Square, Edinburgh.

 In 1881 he got back in the news: suing Isaac Atkinson, an affluent tailor living at 12 St Andrew Square in the city centre.
 Atkinson was obliged to return £107 to the doctor.

 He died in Edinburgh on 16 November 1882 and is buried in Grange Cemetery in the south of the city.
 The grave lies in an obscured location backing onto the south side of the central vaults on their east side.